 On 6 June 2012, I will join countless others in commemorating the second anniversary of the death of Khaled Saeed, the twenty-eight-year-old Alexandrian who was beaten to death by plain-clothed policemen.
 The screams of Khaled echoed through Egypt and sparked the rapid countdown to the 2011 Egyptian Revolution.
 Khaled was the neighbor down the street to whom I, admittedly, paid little attention.
 Yet his posthumous transformation from another face in the neighborhood to ...Keep Reading »

-Amro Ali is a Middle East analyst, stand-up comedian, and PhD scholar in the Department of Government and International Relations at the University of Sydney.
-His research examines the changing nature of power relations between Egypt and the Arab world, particularly in regards to the role of soft power and non-state actors.
+Amro Ali is a Middle East analyst and PhD scholar at the Institute of Democracy and Human Rights, and the Department of Government and International Relations, at the University of Sydney.
+His research examines new spaces of politics and social movements in Alexandria.
 He has a Master of Arts with Honors in Middle Eastern and Central Asian Studies and a Master of Diplomacy from the Australian National University.
-He administers the Facebook group "Alexandria Scholars".
+He moderates the Facebook group "Alexandria Scholars".
 He also blogs at www.amroali.com and Tweets @_amroali.